matrix-org/matrix-spec-proposals/drafts/erikj_federation.rst

 #.
 If power levels have been changed on two different branches use the rules
    above, ensuring that the one picked is a valid change from the one not picked.
 #.
 Similarly handle membership changes (e.g. bans, kicks, etc.)
 #.
-If a power level has been changed in a branch, then any state merged from the
+Any state merged must be allowed by the newly merged auth events.
+If none of
-   other branch *must* be allowed by the power level event change.
-Otherwise, use the current one from the branch where the power level event changed.
+   the candidate events for a given state are allowed, we pick the last event given by the ordering above (i.e. we pick one with the least depth).